 - Cardboard (reuse the front of a box)

-Repeat the winter fine motor activity by making more lacing mittens.
+Repeat the winter fine motor activity by making more lacing mittens in different sizes.
 Your child can also use the mittens for pretend play.
 Put them on dolls’ hands, add them to homemade puppets or use them to adorn a snowman friend!